This page describes the requirements for packaging your Kubernetes app, and guidelines for meeting those requirements.

 lets customers modify or rebuild the images, which is sometimes necessary to

 certify images for enterprise production environments.

 If your app image depends on a base image, such as Debian, or a language runtime image, such as Python or OpenJDK, then we strongly recommend that you use one of Google Cloud Marketplace's certified container images.
 Doing so ensures timely updates to your base image, especially for security patches.
-This approach also simplifies your open source license review, because you do not need to account for packages that are present in the base image.

 After building your app images, push them to the staging registry that you created in Container Registry when you set up your environment.